hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 In order to define a strategy, we need to quantify the concept of "sufficiently far away from the equilibrium of the spread", i.e. a pre-set boundary chosen to open a trade, for this boundary can affect the minimum total profit (MTP) over a specific trading horizon.
 The higher the pre-set boundary for opening trades, the higher the profit per trade but the lower the trade numbers.
-The opposite applies for lowering the boundary values.
+The opposite applies to lowering the boundary values.
 The number of trades over a specified trading horizon is determined jointly by the average trade duration and the average inter-trade interval.

 This module is designed to find the optimal pre-set boundary that would maximize the MTP for cointegration error